Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Logic-Based Benders Decomposition

-These constraints~\eqref{eq:benders-minimal-makespan} permit us to give a lower bound for the makespan in the master problem, considering the starting times of the energy-intensive tasks.
+Constraints~\eqref{eq:benders-minimal-makespan-2} allow us to compute a lower bound for the makespan in the master problem, considering the starting times of the energy-intensive tasks.
 They greatly help the convergence of our LBBD.
-Indeed, in fine, constraints~\eqref{eq:lazy-constraint-makespan} ultimately only come into play to correct an inaccurate estimate of the makespan, in cases where resource capacity constraints prevent tasks from being completed as quickly as they could be.
+Indeed, Constraints~\eqref{eq:optimality_cuts} ultimately only come into play to correct an inaccurate estimate of the makespan, in cases where constraints in resource capacity prevent tasks from being completed as quickly as they could.

+Also, we know that the makespan of an optimal solution of our problem cannot exceed by construction the $lb_{RCPSP}$ makespan.
+Hence, we can add the following constraint:

+This constraint~\eqref{eq:makespan_lb_global} contributes significantly to the convergence of our solution (see Figure~\ref{fig:impact_lb_q_computation_time}); indeed, it provides a strong assumption on the value of $q$, which helps to shrink the search space.
+In fairness, we also inject this constraint into the monolithic formulations.

-We conclude this section with some remarks.
-Our proposed LBBD approach guarantees the optimality of the final solution as long as all the subproblems have been either solved to optimality or proved infeasible.
-However, depending on the size or the complexity of the subproblem, it may be hard to prove either the feasibility or the optimality of $Subproblem$ in a short time.
-In these cases, we proceed as follows: if $Subproblem$ finds a feasible solution but cannot close the optimality gap, we insert in the $Master$ an optimality constraint~\eqref{eq:lazy-constraint-makespan} where $C^{sub}_{\max}$ is the best makespan found so far.
-On the contrary, when $Subproblem$ can neither identify a feasible solution nor assert that no solution exists, we consider that the problem is infeasible, and we rule out the solution with a feasibility cut~\eqref{eq:lazy-constraint-no-good-cuts}.
+\paragraph{Additional remarks} To conclude this section, we discuss an important remark.
+The proposed LBBD guarantees the optimality of the final solution as long as all the subproblems have been either solved to optimality or proved infeasible.
+However, depending on the size or the complexity of the subproblem, it may end up being hard to prove either the feasibility or the optimality of $Subproblem$ in a reasonable time.
+In these cases, we proceed as follows: if $Subproblem$ finds a feasible solution but cannot close the optimality gap, we insert in $Master$ an optimality constraint~\eqref{eq:optimality_cuts} where $C^{sub}_{\max}$ is the best makespan found so far.
+On the contrary, when $Subproblem$ can neither identify a feasible solution nor assert that no solution exists, we consider that the problem is infeasible, and we rule out the solution with a feasibility cut~\eqref{eq:lazy-constraint} with $\mathcal{I}nf = \mathcal{X}^\dagger$.
+Alas, both situations may lead to optimal solutions being cut off in the master.
+Although CP approaches are known to be efficient in deciding feasibility, they may struggle to close the gap between the lower and upper bounds.
+To tackle this issue that could impede the validity of our approach, we divide the experimental sections into two sections.
+In the first one, we will only consider instances in which the LBBD can certify the optimality of the provided solutions, i.e., all subproblems have either been solved to optimality or declared infeasible.
+In this section, the LBBD can thus be treated as an optimal method.
+We denote it \LBBDG.
+In the next section, we will impose a time limit on the computation of the subproblem.
+By doing so, we may end up generating suboptimal cuts.
+We denote it \LBBD.